KhronosGroup/SPIRV-Tools/syntax.md

 The opcode names and expected operands are described in section 3 of the SPIR-V specification.
 An operand is one of:
-* a literal integer: A decimal integer, or a hexadecimal integer (indicated by a leading `0x`).
+* a literal integer: A decimal integer, or a hexadecimal integer.
+  A hexadecimal integer is indicated by a leading `0x` or `0X`.
+A hex integer supplied for a signed integer value will be sign-extended.
+  For example, `0xffff` supplied as the literal for an `OpConstant` on a signed 16-bit integer type will be interpreted as the value `-1`.
 * a literal floating point number.
-* a literal string, surrounded by double-quotes (").
+* a literal string, surrounded by double-quotes `"`.
 TODO: describe quoting and escaping rules.
 * a named enumerated value, specific to that operand position.
 For example, the `OpMemoryModel` takes a named Addressing Model operand (e.g. `Logical` or